 Please note that I’ve not yet sampled all of the above dairy-free hot chocolate mixes.
 Visit our dairy-free product reviews for tasting notes of products that we have sampled.

 - Healthier Hot Chocolate – uses brown rice milk powder and includes three flavor variations (pictured below).

 - Mama’s Single-Serve Hot Chocolate – a classic that’s topped with marshmallow creme for a twist.

 - Nourishing Spiced Hot Chocolate – with prunes, no joke!

 - Hot Chocolate Cubes – just too much fun.

 - Crockpot Hot Chocolate – low and slow – keep it warm for party hot chocolate on demand.

-In a pinch, when you don’t have a dairy-free hot chocolate recipe or canister in hand, keep the basic ratio in mind of roughly 1 tablespoon cocoa powder per 1 cup of liquid, and sweetener to taste.
+In a pinch, keep this basic ratio in mind: roughly 1 tablespoon cocoa powder per 1 cup of liquid, and sweetener to taste.
 For a light hot cocoa, some prefer to use just water.
-For something a little richer, use anything from rice milk on up to cashew milk or coconut milk (the fatty kind!), or consider melting in some dairy-free chocolate chips for a little cocoa buttery luxury.
+For something a little richer, use anything from rice milk on up to cashew milk or coconut milk (the fatty kind!).
+Or consider melting in some dairy-free chocolate chips for a little cocoa buttery luxury.

 If you’re feeling lazy, follow my husband Tony’s lead and just heat up your favorite dairy-free chocolate milk beverage.

-For topping, most marshmallows are typically dairy-free, but there are also tasty vegan brands like Dandies (the big ones pictured below) if you prefer a gelatin-free treat.
+For topping, most marshmallows are typically dairy-free, but there are also tasty vegan (gelatin-free) brands like Dandies.